Halke1986/starsector-ai-tweaks/README.md

 Which weapons are affected by the improved Needler AI is defined in weapon_data.scv file.
 For a weapon to be subject to the change, it needs to have "aitweaks_anti_shield" tag.

+The feature can be disabled via LunaLib settings.

 #### Additional changes ####

 AI Tweaks autofire introduces a number of smaller changes in comparison to vanilla AI, some of which may not be